melvin-cf/integration-dashboard/README.md

 ##  Requirements

-- [ ] API Endpoint To Receive rspec.json output from tests
+- [ x ] API Endpoint To Receive rspec.json output from tests
 - [ ] Parser to take json and place in appropriate data storage
 - [ ] Page to display results sorted by status and component
 - [ ] Ability to add JIRA Defect To Result